By Brian McFarland @ravenssalarycap

 If the player clears Injury Waivers, then the team has the option of either placing the player on Injured Reserve (IR) or working out an Injury Settlement with the player, thereby allowing the team to release the player.

-League Year - The League Year runs from early March to early March the following year.
+League Year - The League Year runs from early March until early March of the following year.
 The League Year begins at 4:00 p.m.
-EST on the 6th Tuesday after the Super Bowl is played.
+ET on the 6th Tuesday after the Super Bowl is played (generally, the 2nd Tuesday of March).
 Teams must be under that year’s Salary Cap for the entire period of the League Year.
 Player contracts do not expire until the last day of the League Year, even though the season has already been completed.

 Non-Football Injury List (NFI) – This list is available for players who are injury or have an illness that is not related to football activities.
 The NFL and NFLPA have agreed that any injury – even workout or conditioning injuries – that occur away from the team’s facilities are considered “Non-football”.
 If a player is placed in NFI, he will not be paid while he remains on NFI.
 NFI works similarly to PUP, in that the player must sit out the first 6 weeks of the season and cannot practice with the time during that time.
 After week 6, the player can practice with the team for 3 weeks and must be activated to the 53-man roster by week 9.
 If the player isn’t ready to return by week 9, he can remain on NFI or be placed on IR.
 If he remains on NFI, he continues to be unpaid.
 If he is placed on IR, he will be paid for the remainder of the season.